Valkryst/Valerie/README.md

 Valerie was intended to be an advanced interface for OpenAI's ChatGPT, which allows users to create named _personalities_ and chat with them.
 This allows for more personalized and context-aware conversations.
 All data is saved locally.

+You can view screenshots of the UI [here](https://github.com/Valkryst/Valerie/wiki/Screenshots).

 This project is not currently being worked on, but I may return to it in the future.

 ## Features